 This delicious and creamy low-carb pumpkin and coconut soup takes very few, easy to find ingredients that you most likely have in your pantry right now:

-Stock or broth – You can choose your flavor here.
-Chicken broth and vegetable stock are great flavors for this keto pumpkin soup, and you may also use bone broth.
+Stock or broth – You can choose your flavor!
+Chicken broth and vegetable stock are equally great in this keto pumpkin soup, and you may also use bone broth.
 If you choose bone broth, you can use half the amount and complete with water, as it is usually saltier and stronger in taste.